Technology

 The VideoPod simultaneously records video footage and transmit it to a receiver on the ground so the video can be viewed in flight.
 The VideoPod uses Tactic brand cameras, 5.8 GHz transmitters

-powered by a 9 volt alkaline battery, using about 1 watt of power.
-This
+and receiver/monitor/dvr units.
+The airborne camera and transmitter are powered by a 9 volt alkaline battery, using about 1 watt of power.
+This gives about an hour of line-of-sight video at a maximum range of

 ~500 feet to the ground based receiver/monitor/dvr.